-Just like traditional paper can be transformed into everything from origamis to paper-mâché, e-paper is proving to be a platform on which incredible and versatile projects can be realized.
-E-paper’s amazing characteristics such as excellent visibility, paper-like readability and extremely low energy consumption make it perfect for all sorts of incredible products, from phones and accessories to digital signs.
+Just like traditional paper can be transformed into everything from origamis to paper-mâché, electronic paper is proving to be a platform on which incredible and versatile projects can be realized.
+Its amazing characteristics such as excellent visibility, paper-like readability, and extremely low energy consumption make it perfect for all sorts of incredible products, from phones and accessories to digital signs.

 What exactly is electronic paper?

-Electronic paper goes by many names: e-paper, sometimes spelled as ePaper, electronic ink and (generically, after the company that manufactures it) also e ink.
-All of these names describe the exact same thing: a technology that mimics the appearance of ordinary ink on paper.
+Electronic paper goes by many names: e-paper, sometimes spelled as ePaper, electronic ink, and (generically, after the company that manufactures it) also e ink.
+All of these names describe the same thing: a technology that mimics the appearance of ordinary ink on paper.